jadabrenon/latin102portfolio/quiz2.md

 Hercules is masculine and singular.

-The latin pronoun is in the accustaue because the relative pronoun is the direct object.
+The latin pronoun is in the accusative because the relative pronoun is the direct object.

 identify the case of the Latin pronoun, and explain why it is in that case